SunboX/Add-Member-for-Boonex-Dolphin/README.md

 Directions Page module for Boonex Dolphin version 7.0.x using Google Maps.

 It´s realesed under the MIT-style license.
 So feel free to copy it, modify it, do what you want with it. ;o) And have some fun!
 Enhancements and bug reports are welcome.
-If you like it, send me a link to your page.
+If you like it, send me a link to your site.